pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ```bash
  rails db:migrate
 ```
- By running these methods, we create a user model in with name, e-mail and password fields and have its schema migrated in the database.
+ By running these methods, we create a user model with name, e-mail and password fields and have its schema migrated in the database.

 The method `has_secure_password`  has to be added to the model to make sure the password is properly encrypted into the database:
  `has_secure_password` is part of the `bcrypt` gem, so we have to install it first.
 Add it to the gemfile: